seanmurphy355/Small_Shell/README.md

  - General syntax for usage:  command [arg1 arg2 ...] [< input_file] [> output_file] [&] …where items in square brackets are optional.
  - Supports up to 2048 characters, and a maximum of 512 arguments.
  - Any line that starts with # is ignored and read as a comment.
- - The command line supports the following commands: ls, status, exit, mkdir, cd, $$(which expands the $$ command into the process ID of the shell).
+ - The command line supports the following generalcommands: ls, status, exit, mkdir, cd, $$(which expands the $$ command into the process ID of the shell).....and more.
  - Supports Background and Foreground, signals ex: CTRL-Z command from the keyboard will send a SIGSTP signal to the parent shell process and all children at the same time.

  ## Built with: